 This story is republished with author permission from ExamHealth.

 Then they came to a little boy who I will call Will.
 They described him to me as spoiled with parents who were in denial.
-One of my co-workers said that she had informed the parents that they needed to look into a wheel chair because he would never walk unassisted and that Will would always be a “lump of nothing”.
+One of my co-workers said that she had informed the parents that they needed to look into a wheelchair because he would never walk unassisted and that Will would always be a “lump of nothing”.

 The next day was the first day of school and I would finally meet Will.
-I decided that apart from the data on their diagnosis, I would toss he rest of the staff’s Interpretations about the children out the window.
+I decided that apart from the data on their diagnosis, I would toss the rest of the staff’s interpretations about the children out the window.

 When he arrived in the room, I bent down and said hello to him.
 I was told he would scream.
 I was told he would cry, but he did not.
 What that told me is the staff who had not seen him for two months during summer vacation did not take into account that Will and his classmates were two months older and with age, even just two months, comes change.

 As the year progressed Will, who was once from all descriptions severely tactile defensive, became less so when I changed the programming.
-The first Sensory program that I witnessed was the children exploring shaving cream.
+The first sensory program that I witnessed was the children exploring shaving cream.

 Now I am going to ask you to imagine, you are visually impaired, have some developmental delays, and accidentally put shaving cream near your mouth.
 I do not know about you but I would be screaming and that is what these kids did.

 The screaming by the end of the first week lessened.
 By the end of the second week nobody was screaming, including Will who apparently would “never do anything unless you forced him.”